Honors Guidelines and Expectations

 OVERVIEW OF THE PROGRAM

-To graduate with Honors in Film and/or Media Studies, students must:
+To graduate with Honors in Film and Media, students must:

-- Have a 3.5 GPA overall and in their Film or Media Studies major
+- Have a 3.5 GPA overall and in their Film and Media major

-- Enroll in FILM 495: Honors Thesis (variable credit; no set class time) in Spring semester
+- Enroll in FILM 495WR: Honors Thesis (variable credit; no set class time) in Spring semester of your senior year

-- Complete a research or production-based thesis, due in early April 2020
+- Complete and defend a research or production-based thesis, due in early April

 - Fulfill any other requirements of the College of Arts and Sciences Honors program

-Most thesis projects in Film and/or Media Studies have been research-based.
+Most thesis projects in Film and Media have been research-based.
 We also offer a production-based thesis for advanced filmmaking or photography students.
-We do not accept screenplays as honors theses.

-Because the Honors Program is a full year, students graduating in the fall semester are not eligible.
+Because the Honors Program is a full single academic year, students graduating in the fall semester are not eligible.

 FILM AND MEDIA STUDIES THESIS “TRACKS”

-A. Research-based film studies or media studies written thesis
+- Research-based film and media studies written thesis

 Requirements for the film production thesis: